Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 ### Media
 - [Alexia Clark](https://alexia-clark.com/) - all texts used in the homepage and nutrition page
-- [Very Well Fit](https://www.verywellfit.com/an-example-of-a-healthy-balanced-meal-plan-2506647#day-1) - recipes used on nutrition menu
+- [Very Well Fit](https://www.verywellfit.com/an-example-of-a-healthy-balanced-meal-plan-2506647#day-1) - recipes used on nutrition plan menu
 - [Unsplash](https://unsplash.com/)
   - Photo by Scott Webb - Homepage
   - Photo by Louis Hanse - Nutrition page